 Technology can also help you develop self-directed coaching programs that focus on key areas or topics (e.g. smoking, sleeping, stress, etc.) and typically focus on education and goal setting.

-Behavior change is one of the most difficult things for people to accomplish.
+Behavior change can be difficult to accomplish without appropriate help.
 Unless intrinsically motivated, some employees will have a hard time making healthy lifestyle changes.
 This is where incentives can help.

-The difference an incentive program can make on a wellness program’s success can be significant although incentives are controversial.
-But, most successful wellness programs provide some type of incentive program and there are numerous ways of going about designing one.
-Properly structured incentive programs developed using the right tools can have a large impact on specific actions or behaviors from users.
+The difference an incentive program can make on a wellness program’s success can be significant.
+Most successful wellness programs provide some type of incentive program and there are numerous ways of going about designing one.
+Properly structured incentive programs built using the right tools can have a large impact on specific actions or behaviors from users.

-As an example, technology can offer the flexibility to determine how to track and award points through a variety of options such as:
+For example, technology offers the flexibility to determine how to track and award points through a variety of options such as:

-Essentially, incentives are about encouraging healthy habits on an ongoing basis so participants eventually transition from being extrinsically motivated to intrinsic which is the foundation for creating long-term, permanent change.
+Essentially, incentives are about encouraging healthy habits on an ongoing basis, so participants eventually transition from being extrinsically motivated to intrinsic which is the foundation for creating long-term, permanent change.
+Some governments provide legislation around what can and can’t be offered as incentives so be sure to check local regulations.

 Incentive Fulfilment Options